-\end{proposition} \begin{IEEEproof} See Appendix~\ref{app: icsi-diversity}. \end{IEEEproof} } Note that~\eqref{eqn: mrc_qcsi_ser} reduces to~\eqref{eqn: mrc_ser} with $N_\textup{r} = 1$, confirming that co-phasing with $2$-bit phase-quantized CSIR in a QPSK-modulated $2$-bit phase-quantized SISO system incurs no SEP loss compared to the perfect CSIR counterpart.
-However, combining multiple antenna branches via the majority-decision rule with limited CSIR clearly incurs a loss compared to MRC with perfect CSIR.
+respectively. \end{proposition} \begin{IEEEproof} See Appendix~\ref{app: icsi-diversity}. \end{IEEEproof} } Note that~\eqref{eqn: mrc_qcsi_ser} reduces to~\eqref{eqn: mrc_ser} with $N_\textup{r} = 1$, confirming that co-phasing with $2$-bit phase-quantized CSIR in a QPSK-modulated, $2$-bit phase-quantized SISO system incurs no SEP loss compared with its counterpart with perfect CSIR.
+However, combining multiple antenna branches via the majority-decision rule with limited CSIR clearly incurs a loss compared with MRC with perfect CSIR.
 Fig.~\ref{fig: icsi} illustrates the simulation results validating Proposition~\ref{prop: qcsi} along with the corresponding high-SNR bound from~\eqref{eqn: QCSI_high_SNR}.

-\begin{remark} From~\eqref{eqn: MRC_diversity_gain}, we observe that $2$-bit phase quantization of the received signal $\y$ halves the diversity compared with the unquantized counterpart.
-From~\eqref{eqn: QCSI_diversity_gain}, further $2$-bit phase quantization of the channel at the combiner generally incurs an additional loss of ``half'' of the diversity gain. \end{remark}
+\begin{remark} From~\eqref{eqn: MRC_diversity_gain}, we observe that $2$-bit phase quantization of the received signal $\y$ halves the diversity gain compared with its unquantized counterpart.
+From~\eqref{eqn: QCSI_high_SNR}, further $2$-bit phase quantization of the channel at the combiner generally incurs an additional loss of half of the diversity gain.\end{remark}

 Extending Proposition~\ref{prop: qcsi} to a fully general $M$-PSK-modulated, $n$-bit phase-quantized SIMO system with $p$-bit phase-quantized CSIR would require a dedicated and substantially more involved analysis, which we leave for future work.